Auburn/FastNoiseLite/README.md

 - OpenSimplex2-based Domain Warp
 - Basic Grid Gradient Domain Warp
 - Multiple fractal options for all of the above
-- Supports floats or doubles
+- Supports floats and/or doubles

 ### Supported Languages